Absolute continuity of self-similar measures on the plane: Introduction and main results

 of zero Lebesgue measure such that for every $\lam \in \rcal^{\bp}_t \setminus E^{\bp}_t$, the self-similar measure $\nu^{\bp}_{\lam, t}$ is absolutely continuous (with respect to the $2$-dimensional Lebesgue measure on $\C$). \end{thm}

 This (partially) extends \cite[Theorem B]{SS16} from the \textit{homogeneous} case (i.e. $\lam_1 = \lam_2 = \ldots = \lam_k$) to the \textit{non-homogeneous} case (not all $\lam_i$ equal) and \cite[Theorem 1.1]{SSS} from the real line to the complex plane.
 As in \cite{SSS}, we do not get any information about the density of the absolutely continuous measures $\nu^{\bp}_{\lam, t}$ or estimates on the dimension of the exceptional set of parameters.
-However, the exceptional set is, in general, at least of complex codimension one, since, for example, if $\frac{t_1}{1-\lam_1} = \frac{t_2}{1-\lam_2}$, then the first two maps share the fixed point, hence commute, resulting in the similarity dimension drop for the 2nd iterate of the IFS.
+However, the exceptional set is in general at least of complex codimension one, since, for example, if $\frac{t_1}{1-\lam_1} = \frac{t_2}{1-\lam_2}$, then the first two maps of the IFS share the fixed point, hence commute, resulting in the similarity dimension drop for the 2nd iterate of the IFS.
 It should be also possible to find exceptional parameters, by analogy with singular non-homogeneous self-similar measures on $\R$, having similarity dimension greater than one.
 Such examples were found by Neunh\"auserer \cite{Neun06,Neun11} using certain algebraic curves.
-Recently, Br\'emont \cite{Bremont} found another class of exceptions, using powers of a Pisot number as contraction coefficients and showing that the Fourier transform does not vanish at infinity under some additional conditions, similarly to Pisot reciprocal Bernoulli convolutions \cite{ErdosSingular}.
 We expect that analogous results hold in 2 dimensions as well.
+There are also exceptions arising from self-similar measures that are not Rajchman, that is, measures for which the Fourier transform does not vanish at infinity, going back to Pisot reciprocal Bernoulli convolutions \cite{ErdosSingular}.
+Br\'emont \cite{Bremont} gave a complete characterization of self-similar IFS on $\R$ for which there exists a probability vector such that the self-similar measure is non-Rajchman.
+They all have the property that the contraction ratios are powers of a single Pisot number.
+This was generalized by Rapaport \cite{Rapaport22Adv} to the case of $\R^d$; in the case of $\R^2$ and complex contraction coefficients, they should all be powers of a complex Pisot number.
+Thus, these examples form a set of zero Hausdorff dimension in the context of Theorem~\ref{thm:main ac}.